 451. Sport Administration.
 Credit 3 hours.
-Prerequisites: Senior standing, KIN 276, KIN 380, and 12 hours of Business courses.
+Prerequisites: Senior standing, KIN 276, and KIN 380.
 A critical examination of sport business administrative principles.
 The competencies and responsibilities of administrators in the organizations, administration and management of sport businesses will be emphasized.